chiselverify/chiselverify/README.md

 This is the heart of the system.
 It handles everything from registering the Cover Points to managing the Coverage DataBase.
 It will also generate the final coverage report.
 Registering _Cover Points_ together will group them into a same _Cover Group_.

 ##### Coverage DB
-This DataBase handles the maintaining the values that were sampled for each of the Cover Point bins.
-This allows ud to know how much of the verification plan was tested.
+This DataBase handles the maintenance of the values that were sampled for each of the Cover Point bins.
+This allows us to know how much of the verification plan was tested.
-The DB also keeps mappings linking to _Cover Groups_ to their contained _Cover Points_.
+The DB also keeps mappings linking _Cover Groups_ to their contained _Cover Points_.

 ### How to use it
 The Functional coverage system is compatible with the chisel _testers2_ framework.